Remote Intergenerational Linking Activities

 We are delighted to share with you a series of resources for remote intergenerational linking!

-We have 18 step-by-step activities that suit different abilities and interests.
 We hope they promote community, kindness and friendship.
 Enjoy!

 - The following resources are aimed at young people aged 5-14.